 However, if you’re unable to make these daily or weekly payments, you may qualify for trade credit.
 With this option, you can buy items on credit and pay the supplier at a later date.
 It’s still considered short-term financing, but functions differently than a traditional short-term loan from a lender.

 Pro: Easy to Qualify for

 When compared to more traditional business financing options, most short-term business loans have remarkably high approval ratings.
 Even if your small business has limited or poor credit history, you still could qualify for a short-term loan.
-The lender will still want to review both your personal credit and business credit scores, but their requirements probably won’t be as stringent if your score is good.

 If you have poor credit, you may need to apply for a secured loan instead.
 To ensure you repay the loan, the lender will ask you to submit collateral.
 If you’re unable to pay off your loan, they’ll collect the collateral in exchange.